 Let GOOGLE become your best friend!!
 Google, Google, Google, and as you come across sites of interest make sure to save it under a "Wedding" folder in your favorites link.
 Also, set up a Wedding folder on your desktop and in your email folders and when you receive or save anything wedding related you put it in these folders so you know exactly where to go to find the information.
 Once you start compiling a list of interested venues, you will want to start finding out about their cost, number of people they can accommodate, menu options, wedding or reception or both, various room options, etc. You can contact venues via email for initial information and many of them will send you info in pdf file, and those that don't may be able to fax it or require that you stop by to visit.

-http://docs.google.com/Doc?id=ddwx6x7c_6g4xbh2fw) and I had a friend that developed this for me and boy did it prove to be very helpful.
+I know the information to be collected can be very overwhelming and hard to discern so I have a couple questionnaires that may be of help to quantify the data and make it make sense.
+This first document is a Venue Checklist (http://docs.google.com/Doc?id=ddwx6x7c_6g4xbh2fw) and I had a friend that developed this for me and boy did it prove to be very helpful.
 Use this document when visiting the venues and discussing details.
 It helps jot down the important details of the venue and doesn't allow you to forget to ask the important questions.
 The 2nd document is the Venue Analyzer (http://spreadsheets.google.com/pub?key=pb1VRdt5-YHuj0ikWUvUAOQ) which allows you to do a side-by-side comparison of the venue's costs, whats included and whats not, so at the end of the day you have an idea of the total cost per venue.
 (Please note: there are 2 sheets on the excel spreadsheet, please view both.)
 This document was very helpful in allowing me to choose the venue that fit our budget yet still offered the things that were important to us.
 While searching for a venue, make sure to keep in mind the items discussed and decided upon above.
 To make it fit within your budget, you may have to sacrifice spending in some areas to get the things you guys want and deem most important.

 Once you narrow down the venues to the top 10 or so, I recommend that you and your fiance go visit each venue and take your Venue Checklist with you.
 Make sure to jot down the positives and negatives about each venue and select your top 5 to put in the Venue Analyzer.
 Keeping budget, availability, cost, location, and all other factors of importance to you...you should be able to narrow your choices down to your top 2 or even number 1 choice!
 Make sure to put down the deposit to hold the venue once you have decided upon it.
 Ask the venue about their refund policy and look into the possibility of wedding insurance, just in case something unforeseen happens.
 When signing the contract, READ EVERYTHING, anything uncertain or incorrect make sure to address it and any verbal agreements made between you and the venue/catering manager...make sure to get in writing or add to the contract in writing with every one's signatures.
 (You want to make sure to negate any potential problems in the future!)
 After deciding on the venue you can breathe....at least for just a little bit...and then its back to work!